West Ham United F.C. supporters: By country

-In modern culture
+In popular culture

 West Ham United is frequently mentioned among the locals at The Queen Victoria tavern in the BBC soap opera EastEnders, created by Tony Holland and Julia Smith.
 The show is set in the London Borough of Walford, which is a portmanteau of the East End areas of Walthamstow and Stratford.
-The soap opera focuses on characters moving in and out of the borough, as well as coining the matter of family values.
-EastEnders has maintained an avid following, least of all with the charismatic Fowler family.
+The soap opera focuses on family values and the characters moving in and out of the borough.

 The 2005 film Green Street Hooligans (an allusion to the road on which the Boleyn Ground stands) depicted an American student, played by Elijah Wood, becoming involved with a fictional firm associated with West Ham, with an emphasis on the rivalry with Millwall.
 Although they originally allowed filming inside West Ham's ground, the directors of West Ham withdrew their permission once they became aware of the violent content of the film.

 West Ham hooliganism was again highlighted in the 2008 film Cass, based on the life of well-known former hooligan Cass Pennant.

 West Ham is the only football club referenced in J. K. Rowling's Harry Potter series.

 West Ham played a prominent role in the American television show Ted Lasso, where character Nate Shelley manages the club.